BastienLaby/cellular/README.md

     def evolves(self):
         """
-        Implement a blinker automate which
+        Implement a blinker automate which inverse th state of every cell at each evolution.
         """
         current_gen = copy.deepcopy(self.grid)
         for i in range(self.width):